josefernandoferreiragomes/AsyncWebAppDemo/ReadMe.md

 ## Sync Async Concurrent Demo

-### The purpose of this application section is to demonstrate the difference between Sync, Async, and Concurrent server calls
+### The purpose of this application section is to demonstrate the difference between Sync, Async, and Concurrent server calls with thread synchronization
 It includes:
 	ajax calls to a controller, whose model simulates server calls, using Task.Delay().Wait();
 	ajax calls to another controller, whose model calls an API, which in turn simulates third-party server calls, using Task.Delay().Wait();